tansonlee/machine-language/README.md

 This program uses an implementaiton of a CPU requiring a program loader and fetch-evaluation cycle.
 It also uses an implemetation of a RAM which can be found here: <br>[RAM Implentation](https://github.com/tansonlee/ram)

+This implementation uses Python lists to write instructions.
+The instructions in the list are then loaded into RAM to be executed.
+A fetch-evaluation cycle is used to execute the instruction that the Instruction Pointer points to.
+The instruction pointer increments by 1 after each cycle.
+The program ends when the halt instruction is executed.

 ## Operation Code Legend

 #### Instruction Format